wu87988622/ohara/docs/src/setting_definition.rst

 .. note::
-   You can call :ref:`Worker APIs <rest-workers>` to get all connectors’ setting definitions, and use :ref:`Stream APIs <rest-streams>` to get all streamApp setting definitions.
+   You can call :ref:`Worker APIs <rest-workers>` to get all connectors’ setting definitions, and use :ref:`Stream APIs <rest-streams>` to get all stream setting definitions.

 Although a SettingDef can include many elements, you can simply build a SettingDef with only what you need.
 An extreme example is